OWASP/OdTM/guide/instruction.md

 class#VirtualMachine
 ```

-* *Use Dragon's saved JSON file as a source (TDFILE) of the OdTMServer console application to get a target JSON file*.
+* *Use Dragon's saved JSON file as a source ('TDFILE') of the OdTMServer console application to get a target JSON file ('TDOUT')*.

 * *Load the target JSON to Threat Dragon:*